 Several large sandstone boulders nestled into a forested slope.
 The boulders are about 10 minutes from the trail and, as of winter 2013, have seen very little traffic (no chalk marks).

-I found out about these boulders online from someone named Chris -see below - and have since climbed there.
+I found out about these boulders online from someone named Chris on vimeo, and have since climbed there.

 NOTE: This is a State Forest and is therefore open to hunting in season.
 I have seen hunters and heard gunshots while I have been there.
 Be aware and wear your orange hipster hat in season.

 -Take Exit 112, go Right at end of Ramp, go .6 miles.

 -Turn Left on 61/Preston Hwy, go 3.8 miles

 -Turn Left on 733/Wilson Creek Rd, cross over 65, and watch for a gravel pulloff to a small gravel parking lot on your left after .3 miles.

 -Park in the parking lot (room for about 6 cars).

 -Only one trail (Blue Trail) departs from the parking lot.
 Take it for ~20 minutes, until you run into a broad, grassy trail.
 This is the yellow trail.
 Turn Right on this trail and follow it for about 2 minutes, until a broad grassy trail splits off left.
 In between the trail ahead and the trail to the left, there is a creek bed going downhill.
 Follow it down for about 7 minutes.
 You will be able to see the boulders on the left bank.